phuptqn/wpExtra/wp-content/plugins/wp-mail-smtp/readme.txt

 * Changed: SMTP password field does not display real password at all when using constants in `wp-config.php` to define it.
 * Changed: Escape properly all translations.
 * Changed: More helpful test email content (with a mailer name).

-= 0.11.2 - 2017-11-28 =
-* Added: Setting to hide announcement feed.
-* Changed: Announcement feed data.

-= 0.11.1 - 2017-10-30 =
-* Fixed: Older PHP compatibility fix.

-= 0.11 - 2017-10-30 =
-* Added: Helper description to Return Path option.
-* Added: Filter `wp_mail_smtp_admin_test_email_smtp_debug` to increase the debug message verbosity.
-* Added: PHP 5.2 notice.
-* Added: Announcement feed.
-* Changed: Localization fixes, proper locale name.
-* Changed: Code style improvements and optimizations for both HTML and PHP.
-* Changed: Inputs for emails now have a proper type `email`, instead of a generic `text`.
-* Changed: Turn off `$phpmailer->SMTPAutoTLS` when `No encryption` option is set to prevent error while sending emails.
-* Changed: Hide Pepipost for those who are not using it.
-* Changed: WP CLI support improved.

-= 0.10.1 =
-* Addition of Pepipost and cleanup of admin page.

-= 0.10.0 =
-* Addition of Pepipost and cleanup of admin page.

-= 0.9.6 =
-* Minor security fix, sanitize test email address.

-= 0.9.5 =
-* Minor security fix, hat tip JD Grimes.

-= 0.9.4 =
-* Improvement to the test email function, very low priority update.

-= 0.9.3 =
-* Fixing reported issue with passing by reference. props Adam Conway

-= 0.9.2 =
-* Removing the deprecation notice.

-= 0.9.1 =
-* $phpmailer->language became protected in WP 3.2, no longer unset on debug output.

-= 0.9.0 =
-* Typo in the From email description.
-* Removed changelog from plugin file, no need to duplicate it.
-* Optionally set $phpmailer->Sender from from email, helps with sendmail / mail().

-= 0.8.7 =
-* Fix for a long standing bug that caused an error during plugin activation.

-= 0.8.6 =
-* The Settings link really does work this time, promise.
-Apologies for the unnecessary updates.

-= 0.8.5 =
-* Bugfix, the settings link on the Plugin page was broken by 0.8.4.

-= 0.8.4 =
-* Minor bugfix, remove use of esc_html() to improve backwards compatibility.
-* Removed second options page menu props ovidiu.

-= 0.8.3 =
-* Bugfix, return WPMS_MAIL_FROM_NAME, props nacin.
-* Add Settings link, props Mike Challis http://profiles.wordpress.org/MikeChallis/

-= 0.8.2 =
-* Bugfix, call phpmailer_init_smtp() correctly, props Sinklar.

-= 0.8.1 =
-* Internationalisation improvements.

-= 0.8 =
-* Added port, SSL/TLS, option whitelisting, validate_email(), and constant options.

-= 0.7 =
-* Added checks to only override the default from name / email

-= 0.6 =
-* Added additional SMTP debugging output

-= 0.5.2 =
-* Fixed a pre 2.3 bug to do with mail from

-= 0.5.1 =
-* Added a check to display a warning on versions prior to 2.3

-= 0.5.0 =
-* Upgraded to match 2.3 filters which add a second filter for from name

-= 0.4.2 =
-* Fixed a bug in 0.4.1 and added more debugging output

-= 0.4.1 =
-* Added $phpmailer->ErroInfo to the test mail output

-= 0.4 =
-* Added the test email feature and cleaned up some other bits and pieces

-= 0.3.2 =
-* Changed to use register_activation_hook for greater compatability

-= 0.3.1 =
-* Added readme for WP-Plugins.org compatability

-= 0.3 =
-* Various bugfixes and added From options

-= 0.2 =
-* Reworked approach as suggested by westi, added options page

-= 0.1 =
-* Initial approach, copying the wp_mail function and replacing it

-== Upgrade Notice ==

-= 0.10.1 =
-Addition of Pepipost and cleanup of admin page.

-= 0.10.0 =
-Addition of Pepipost and cleanup of admin page.

-= 0.9.6 =
-Minor security fix, sanitize test email address.

-= 0.9.5 =
-Minor security fix, hat tip JD Grimes.

-= 0.9.4 =
-Improvement to the test email function, very low priority update.

-= 0.9.3 =
-Fixing reported issue with passing by reference.

-= 0.9.2 =
-Removing the deprecation notice.

-= 0.9.1 =
-Test mail functionality was broken on upgrade to 3.2, now restored.

-= 0.9.0 =
-Low priority upgrade.
-Improves the appearance of the options page.

-= 0.8.7 =
-Very low priority update.
-Fixes a bug that causes a spurious error during activation.

-= 0.8.6 =
-Low priority update.
-The Settings link was still broken in 0.8.5.

-= 0.8.5 =
-Minor bugfix correcting the Settings link bug introduced in 0.8.4.
-Very low priority update.

-= 0.8.4 =
-Minor bugfix for users using constants.
-Another very low priority upgrade.
-Apologies for the version creep.

-= 0.8.3 =
-Minor bugfix for users using constants.
-Very low priority upgrade.